yuno-payments/yuno-docs/reference/Yuno API Reference/manage-payments/create-otp.md

 The response will return all the payment information, same as in [create payment](ref:create-payment).

 <Callout icon="🚧" theme="warn">
-  If the payment flow requires an OTP, the creation of the payment will handle the first OTP delivery.
+  When a merchant creates a payment requiring an OTP (`PENDING_OTP_COMPLETION` status), the first sending of the OTP is done via the create payment endpoint.
 </Callout>